RMS Leinster: The last act

 The following day, ten days after the sinking of the RMS Leinster, UB-123 detonated a mine while trying to cross the North Sea and return to base in Imperial Germany.
 There were no survivors.

 Anchor

-In 1991, the anchor of the RMS Leinster was raised by local divers.
+In 1991, the anchor of RMS Leinster was raised by local divers.
 It was placed near Carlisle Pier and officially dedicated on 28 January 1996.

 Commemorations

-2008 Commemoration
+2008 commemoration

-In 2008, 90 years after its sinking, a commemorative stamp was issued by An Post, recalling particularly the Post Office's 21 staff who died in the tragedy.
-The sinking of the vessel is further recalled in the postal museum of the General Post Office, in Dublin's O'Connell Street.
+In 2008, 90 years after its sinking, a commemorative stamp was issued by An Post, recalling particularly the Post Office's 21 staff who died in the sinking.
+The loss of the vessel is further recalled in the postal museum of the General Post Office, in Dublin's O'Connell Street.

-2018 Centenary Commemoration
+2018 centenary commemoration

 On 10 October 2018 an official commemoration took place in Dún Laoghaire attended by the Minister for Culture, Heritage and the Gaeltacht, Josepha Madigan T.D. in which she confirmed that Leinster is now under the protection of the National Monuments Acts, which covers all shipwrecks over 100 years old.